Table of Contents

 - Manual bidding.
 This option is better for those who want to be in control of their biddings.
 It allows you to set the bid amounts of each of your ad groups and keywords.
 This gives you the chance to cut down the budget for ads that aren’t performing as well as you had hoped.

 Bidding on branded search terms

 A branded term consists of a unique product name or simply your company’s name, and there is an option to bid on branded search terms if you want.
+Find here more about types of cleaning services.
 However, there is a lot of debate regarding whether or not this type of bidding is beneficial.